 Connect with a Librarian

 Montgomery College librarians are experts in conducting research.
-Each librarian specializes in academic subjects.
-There is a specialist librarian for each subject located on each campus.
-We can help students, employees, or community users with any step of the research cycle: developing a topic, finding sources, evaluating sources, and citing sources.
+Each librarian has specialized knowledge in the resources and research methods of several academic subjects.
+We can help MC students, faculty, staff, or non-MC community users with any step of the research cycle: developing a topic, finding sources, evaluating sources, and citing sources.

-You can get research help by text message, online chat, or booking an online appointment.
+You can get research help through text message, online chat, or booking an online appointment.
 If you know the librarian you'd like to work with, you can find their contact information below.

 Text a librarian and get an answer during regular business hours.